 Edward Guzman – Communications Secretary

 Edward was born and raised in the UK.
-He graduated from the University of Westminster obtaining a BA (Hons) in International Business, whilst also spending a year abroad in Madrid at the Universidad San Pablo CEU.
-During his time at university he took an active role in founding the first ever entrepreneurial society and contributed to its successful beginnings.
-Shortly after graduating his curiosity for discovering his Bolivian roots took him on an adventure of self-discovery and as a result he joined the Anglo- Bolivian society as a member back in 2011.
-But, in 2014, he was given the opportunity and was appointed as the new Communications Officer.
-And for its first project he created a brand new website as part of the society’s new revamp.
-In addition to this, Edward has spent the last few years forging a career within the Asset Management Industry as a Data Analyst enhancing his skills and future career prospects.
+He graduated from the University of Westminster obtaining a BA (Hons) in International Business.
+Shortly after graduating his curiosity for discovering his Bolivian roots took him on an adventure of self-discovery and as a result, he joined the Anglo- Bolivian Society as a member back in 2011.
+In 2014, he was given the opportunity and was appointed as the new Communications Officer and has carried that role ever since.
+In addition, Edward has spent the last couple of years forging a career within the Asset Management Industry as a Data Analyst enhancing his skills and future career prospects.
 Most recently he took up a personal challenge and transitioned into the Tech Industry, switching into a fully remote based world.
-During time away from his desk you will find him doing sports, working for charitable causes, volunteering, socialising and learning more about different cultures as well as being up to date on Bolivia’s economy and politics affairs.
-Edward is always keen to exploring new ideas and thus recently took up dancing and has so far proven to be a keen dancer without two left feet!
+During time away from his desk you will find him volunteering, working for charitable causes, networking, dancing, learning about new cultures as well as being up to date with Latin America’s Economy and Political Affairs.